ELIFE-ASU/Neet/docs/source/networks.rst

 Beyond data such as these, concrete classes specify information necessary for describing the dynamics of the network's state.
 Unlike most dynamical network packages, Neet's networks do not store the state of the network internally.
 Instead, the API provides methods for operating on state external to the network.
-In particular, :meth:`neet.Network.update` which updates a state of the list or :class:`numpy.ndarray` **in place**.
+In particular, :meth:`Network.update` which updates a state of the list or :class:`numpy.ndarray` **in place**.

 .. doctest:: introduction